rwehresmann/snapchat-clone/README.md

 The following instructions are a suggestion of how to configure you deploy if you just wanna do that for testing and have an URL to share.

-To deploy your app you need to have [Firebase](https://www.npmjs.com/package/firebase) installed.
+To deploy your app you need to have [Firebase CLI](https://www.npmjs.com/package/firebase-tools) installed.

   * Run `npm run build`;
   * Login in your Firebase account with `firebase login`;